 Sooji Halwa

-Sooji Halwa is a very popular sweet dish all over India and is made on religious occasions, as parsad (offering to God).
+Sooji Halwa is a very popular sweet dessert all over India specially in North India and is made on religious occasions, as parsad (offering to God).
 After prayer Halwa is served to devotees as a blessing.

 Prep Time 5 minutes